isaqb-org/glossary/manuscript/3-terms-M-Z.md

 Package- and SOLID Principles share the explicit goal of keeping software [maintainable](#term-maintainability-quality-attribute) and avoiding the symptoms of degraded design: rigidity, fragility, immobility, and viscosity.

 While Martin expressed the Package Principles in terms of large-scale components, they apply at other scales as well.
-Their core are universal heuristics like low coupling, high cohesion, single responsibility, hierarchical (acyclic) decomposition, and the insight that meaningful dependencies go from specific/unstable concepts to more abstract/stable ones (which echoes the [DIP](#term-dependency-inversion)).
+Their core are universal principles like low coupling, high cohesion, single responsibility, hierarchical (acyclic) decomposition, and the insight that meaningful dependencies go from specific/unstable concepts to more abstract/stable ones (which echoes the [DIP](#term-dependency-inversion)).

 Category: Design-Principle